-- Yes, the medical school has hosted at least one conference or symposium on topics related to planetary health in the past year. - Yes, the institution has hosted at least one conference or symposium on topics related to planetary health in the past year.
+Yes, the institution has hosted at least one conference or symposium on topics related to planetary health in the past year.
+(4 points)

+Yes, the institution has hosted at least one conference or symposium on topics related to sustainable healthcare/vetcare in the past year.
+(3 points)

-2 Yes, the institution has hosted a conference on topics related to planetary health in the past three years.
-1 The institution has not hosted any conferences directly, but they have provided financial support for a local planetary health event.
-0 No, the institution has not hosted a conference on topics related to planetary health in the past three years.
+Yes, the institution has hosted a conference on topics related to planetary health / sustianable healthcare/vetcare in the past three years.
+(2 points)

+The institution has not hosted any conferences directly, but they have provided financial support for a local planetary health event.
+(1 point)

+No, the institution has not hosted a conference on topics related to planetary health in the past three years.
+(0 points)

 Score explanation: While UCD has hosted events that discuss these matters they are not widely attended by students.
-UCD also runs an annual 'Green Week' every spring, which includes various talks, workshops, and conferences: https://ucdestates.ie/greenweek/

-UCD Medical Society co-hosted a talk: 'Planetary Health: The Climate Crisis is a Health Crisis' alongside Irish Doctors for the Environment.
-However, this was four years ago (in February 2020).
+UCD also runs an annual 'Green Week' every spring, which includes various talks, workshops, and conferences: https://ucdestates.ie/greenweek/ UCD Medical Society co-hosted a talk: 'Planetary Health: The Climate Crisis is a Health Crisis' alongside Irish Doctors for the Environment.
+However, this was five years ago (in February 2020).

 2.6.
-Is your medical school a member of a national or international planetary health or ESH organisation?
+Is your institution a member of a national or international planetary health or ESH/ESV organisation?

-Yes, the medical school is a member of a national or international planetary health or ESH organisation
+Yes, the institution is a member of a national or international planetary health or ESH/ESV organisation.
+(1 points)

-0 No, the medical school is not a member of such an organisation
+No, the institution is not a member of such an organisation.
+(0 points)